MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/add-web-resource-real-time-translation.md

 For more information about web resources, see [Web resources in model-driven apps](/powerapps/developer/model-driven-apps/web-resources).

-Once you have created and uploaded the web resource, follow the steps given below to copy its URL in the Omnichannel Administration app.
+Once you have created and uploaded your JavaScript file as a web resource, follow the steps given below to copy its URL in the Omnichannel Administration app.

 1. Open the Omnichannel Administration app.
 2. Select **Real Time Translation** in the sitemap.